 The second is integrity.
 To have to close up a patient and admit your procedure did not work took a lot of courage.
 There are many dentists who would have gone ahead and placed the implant rather than risk their patient losing confidence in them, even though the dental implant would fail down the line.
 You’d never know it was because of the bone grafting because it would not happen immediately.
 Your dentist was more invested in your procedure than saving himself embarrassment or money.
 That is a dentist worth keeping.

 When it comes to a single tooth, both a dental bridge and a dental implant are great replacement options.
 If you still want the dental implant, you can get it, you’ll just need your dentist to recommend to you an oral surgeon with extensive experience in the dental implant procedure, including bone grafting.
 Just make sure it is your dentist who determines the placement of the implants and not the surgeon.

-This blog is brought to you by Lexington, KY Dentist Dr. Fred Arnold.
+This blog is brought to you by Lexington Cosmetic Dentist Dr. Fred Arnold.